-Innovation Management - in many Corporate this means: Rigid processes that are planned down to the smallest detail.
+Innovation Management - in many Companys this means: Rigid processes that are planned down to the smallest detail.
 The Future could less Planning, more randomness and interconnectedness and a permanent beta phase.

 Change processes in companies